Vivek-04022001/documentation/coredev/plips.md

 ### What happens if your PLIP isn't accepted?

 If a PLIP isn't accepted in core, it doesn't mean it's a bad idea.
-It is often the case that there are competing implementations, and we want to see it vetted as an add-on before "blessing" a preferred implementation.
+It's often the case that there are competing implementations, and we want to see it vetted as an add-on before "blessing" a preferred implementation.

 ## Process Overview